rockroman/CI_PP2_TG/README.md

 ### Structure

-- Structure implemented for this project is user friendly,easy to navigate with 2 separate screens for each type of the game with inteligently designed pop up modals that are guiding the user and  offering feedback while progressing trough games.
+- Structure implemented for this project is user friendly,easy to navigate with 2 separate screens for each type of the game with intelligently  designed pop up modals that are guiding the user and  offering feedback while progressing through games.

 - project consists of folowing screens:

   - Welcome screen with pop up modal that welcomes user and presents the content of a Project
   - 2nd pop up modal with first game rules and button that initiates the game
-  - First game main screen with game field ,target and custome made aiming cursor
+  - First game main screen with game field ,target and custom,made aiming cursor
   - game over modal or transition modal depending on outcome of the game one will direct user to a 2nd game while other will greet user and offer a chance to play again
   - main 2nd game screen that is presented to user with buttons offering answers to a question ,question himself and quiz stats section with progress bar and points counter
-  - Thank you form that wich alouds user to give feedback to a developer
+  - Thank you form that which allows user to give feedback to a developer